subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

-After reading the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) and the articles mentioned above, I was curious about these topics:
+After reading the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf) and the articles mentioned above, I was curious about:

 1. Projecting the embedded space into a feature subspace and subsequent learning of these spaces during training.